University of Florida Vertebrate Fossil Locality AL121

 Figure 5.
 Museum staff member Richard Hulbert uses a Brunton compass the determine the bearing (measured in degrees east of north) of a rhino femur.
 Image taken on November 13, 2003.

 Though the Tyner Farm site produced a large number of significant fossils during the four years of excavation, they remain largely unstudied.
-The populations of Thinobadistes, Aphelops, and Nannippus at Tyner Farm are especially important, as they appear to be samples of lineages taken during times of rapid evolution.
+The populations belonging to the genera Thinobadistes, Aphelops, and Nannippus at Tyner Farm are especially important, as they appear to be samples of lineages taken during times of rapid evolution.
 Careful study of each will be needed to properly determine their taxonomy.
 Tyner Farm is also important because it provided many more microvertebrate fossils than are usually found in similar sites of this age, providing a fuller glimpse of the ancient ecology of Florida during the late Miocene.
 The most abundant component of the microvertebrate fauna are colubrid snakes, with toads and lizards also common.
 Small mammals include a vespertilionid bat, an extinct small mouse (Abelmoschomys), and the tree squirrel Sciurus.
 The latter is the oldest records of tree squirrels in eastern North America.